h293wang-new/dbaas-docs/size-your-cluster.md

 TiFlash synchronizes data from TiKV in real time and supports real-time analytics workloads right out of the box, It is horizontally scalable.
 You can specify TiFlash nodes if you choose **H1.standard** tier.

-The number of TiFlash depends on the TiFlash replica counts for specific tables.
+The minimun number of TiFlash depends on the TiFlash replica counts for specific tables.

 - Minimun number of TiFlash nodes: min((compressed size of table A * replica for table A + compressed size of table B * replica for table B) / size of each TiFlash capacity, max(replica for table A, replica for table B))